Genymobile/scrcpy/doc/video.md

 The values are expressed in the device natural orientation (portrait for a phone, landscape for a tablet).

-If `--max-size` is also specified, resizing is applied after cropping.
+Cropping is performed before `--capture-orientation` and `--angle`.

+For screen mirroring, `--max-size` is applied after cropping.
+For camera and virtual display mirroring, `--max-size` is applied first (because it selects the source size rather than resizing it).

 ## Display